Lynching postcard: Cultural significance

 Richard Lacayo, writing for Time magazine, noted in 2000:

-As late as the 21st century, James Allen was able to acquire a collection of lynching postcards from dealers who offered them in whispered tones and clandestine marketplaces.
+As late as 2000, James Allen was able to acquire a collection of lynching postcards from dealers who offered them in whispered tones and clandestine marketplaces.

 Legality

 Some towns had censored lynching photographs earlier in the 20th century, but the first step toward nationwide censorship came in 1908.
 The 1873 Comstock Act had forbidden the publication of "obscene matter as well as its circulation in the mails".
 In 1908, §3893 was added to the Comstock Act, extending the ban to material "tending to incite arson, murder, or assassination".
 Although this act did not explicitly ban lynching postcards themselves, it banned the racist text that often accompanied them, which made "too explicit what was always implicit in lynchings".

 Despite the amendment, the distribution of lynching photographs and postcards continued, now concealed within envelopes or mail wrappers.

 Lynching Postcards: Token of a Great Day

 The 2021 documentary short Lynching Postcards: Token of a Great Day documents said souvenirs.